What an elder law attorney does — and why you might need one

 Jody Gastfriend, vice president of senior care at Care.com, talks about finding an elder care attorney in her book My Parent’s Keeper.

 "An elder law attorney specializes in the complex legal and financial issues impacting seniors.
-Most can handle a wide range of issues such as Medicaid eligibility (which can vary by state), estate planning, and the delegation of healthcare decision making in the event of incompetency.
-There are about ten thousand lawyers in the United States who specialize in elder law, but how do you find one who is the right fit for your family?
-While it is best to get a referral from a trusted source, there are websites such as the National Academy of Elder Law Attorneys and Elder Law Answers that provide worthwhile information and a list of elder law attorneys by state.”
+Most can handle a wide range of issues such as Medicaid eligibility (which can vary by state), estate planning, and the delegation of healthcare decision making in the event of incompetency.”

 - How long have you practiced elder law?
 What is your specialty?
 Remember some elder care attorneys are versed in Medicaid, while others are experienced in wills, trusts or probate issues.
 Finding the lawyer that fits your needs is key.